 “Be brief, be bold, be gone” is a perfect description of how to talk to people who are high up in your organization’s food chain.

-But they aren’t the only ones who like conciseness and clarity, which is why “The 3 Bs” can help you shine at everything from giving instructions to answering questions to leading an effective meeting and more.
+That’s why “The 3 Bs” can help you shine at everything from giving instructions to answering questions to leading an effective meeting and more.

 Every Communication Can Be Brief